omnetpp-models/archive/README.md

-# archive
+# OMNeT++ Model Archive
-A repository containing old and abandoned OMNeT++ models
+This repository contains old and abandoned [OMNeT++](https://github.com/omnetpp/omnetpp) models.
+We saved these models for future in case their original download link becomes unavailable.